Aalen: Geology

 Aalen's territory ranges over all lithostratigraphic groups of the South German Jurassic: Aalen's south and the Flexner massif are on top of the White Jurassic, the town centre is on the Brown Jurassic, and a part of Wasseralfingen is on the Black Jurassic.
 As a result, the town advertises itself as a "Geologist's Mecca".

 Most parts of the territory are on the Opalinuston-Formation (Opalinum Clay Formation) of the Aalenian subdivision of the Jurassic Period, which is named after Aalen.
 On the Sandberg, the Schnaitberg and the Schradenberg hills, all in the west of Aalen, the Eisensandstein (Iron Sandstone) formation emerges to the surface.
 On the other hills of the city, sands (Goldshöfer Sande), gravel and residual rubble prevail.

 The historic centre of Aalen and the other areas in the Kocher valley are founded completely on holocenic floodplain loam (Auelehm) and riverbed gravel that have filled in the valley.

 Most parts of Dewangen and Fachsenfeld are founded on formations of Jurensismergel (Jurensis Marl), Posidonienschiefer (cf. Posidonia Shale), Amaltheenton (Amalthean Clay), Numismalismergel (Numismalis Marl) and Obtususton (Obtusus Clay, named after Asteroceras obtusum ammonites) moving from south to north, all belonging to the Jurassic and being rich in fossils.
 They are at last followed by the Trossingen Formation already belonging to the Late Triassic.

 Until 1939 iron ore was mined on the Braunenberg hill. (see Tiefer Stollen section).

 Extent of the borough

 The maximum extent of the town's territory amounts to 18 km in a north–south dimension and 25 km in an east–west dimension.
 The area is 14662.8 ha, which includes 42.2% 6186.2 ha agriculturally used area and 37.7% 5534.9 ha of forest.
 11.5% 1692.3 ha are built up or vacant, 6.4% 932.8 ha is used by traffic infrastructure.
 Sporting and recreation grounds and parks comprise 1% 152.7 ha, other areas 1.1% 163.9 ha.

-Adjacent towns

-The following municipalities border on Aalen.
-They are listed clockwise, beginning south, with their respective linear distances to Aalen town centre given in brackets: